wp-plugins/nametiles/readme.txt

 reflected in your Wordpress installation.
 This is because changes to a Passcard take about 20 minutes to propagate and we also cache Passcard avatar URLs locally in Wordpress for an hour to improve performance of your site.

-==Nametiles==
-Nametiles lets you tag people on your website by their Passcard much like you would on Facebook or Twitter.
-Your visitors see beautiful hovercards when they mouseover the tagged names.
-Learn more and get your free API key[here ](https://nametiles.co)].

 <h3>Adding Passcard Data to Themes</h3>
 <p>You can add Passcard data to your theme so that it is always up to date.</p>